Jlisowskyy/pseudo-assembly/README.md

 ## Introduction

 Simple project recreationally made in C. Goal is to make interpreted and simplified assembly like language.
-It is my starting point to get into world of compilers and interpreters.
+It is my starting point to get into the world of compilers and interpreters.

 ## Getting Started

 ### Prerequisites

-- GTK's glib2.0 for hash tables - possible to replace with any hashtable lib
+- GTK's glib2.0 for hash tables—possible to replace with any hashtable lib
 - any C compiler

 ### Installation